faisalmemon/ios-crash-dump-analysis-book/markdown/QuickStart.md

 - the build configuration (e.g. Release or Debug)
 - the network environment, availability/latency/speed
 - permissions granted to the app
-- permissions denied to the app (in a Mobile Device Managment secured environment)
+- permissions denied to the app (in a Mobile Device Management secured environment)
 - platform variants
 - orientation
 - foreground and background operating modes